Getting to work: insights about the transition from education to employment from the Life Chances Study, Stage 11

 This Stage 11 report of the Life Chances Study examines post-compulsory education and work experiences for young people in their mid-20s.

 At a glance

-The Getting to Work report is part of RPC’s ongoing which began in 1990 with babies born in inner suburbs of Melbourne.
+The Getting to Work report is part of SPARC’s ongoing which began in 1990 with babies born in inner suburbs of Melbourne.
 Each stage of the study has focused on how family income, social class, ethnicity and gender affect the lives of (the same group of) individuals.

 Getting to Work examines how a young person’s advantages and disadvantages impact their transition from education to work.

 The authors interviewed 37 young people, all in their mid-20s, to learn how they made sense of their experiences after compulsory schooling and how their life opportunities shaped their perspectives.

 This report comes from Stage 11 of the longitudinal Life Chances Study.
 The authors surveyed and interviewed young adults in their mid-20s.
 Phase one began in 2014 and consisted of surveying 135 young people and resulted in 98 completions (73% response rate).
 In phase two in 2015 the authors interviewed a subsample of 37 survey respondents.